 6.2 Notwithstanding section 6.1, the executive committee may not approve any unbudgeted expenditure of the organization’s funds above $100.00 without the approval of the general members at a valid general meeting.

-6.3 All Budgets shall be prepared by the Vice-President Operations in accordance with the organization’s priorities as determined by the executive committee in consultation with general members at a valid general meeting.
+6.3 All Budgets shall be prepared by the Vice-President in accordance with the organization’s priorities as determined by the executive committee in consultation with general members at a valid general meeting.

-6.4 The Vice-President Operations shall present a proposed operating budget for the next fiscal year to the general membership for its consideration at the final general meeting.
+6.4 The Vice-President shall present a proposed operating budget for the next fiscal year to the general membership for its consideration at the final general meeting.

 6.5 The operating budget shall be the major budget for the fiscal year and provide for all expenditures of the organization for the subsequent year.